gvwilson/thirdbit/teaching/biblio.md

 *   <a id="brown-empirical">[Brown2014]</a> Neil C. C. Brown and Amjad Altadmri: "Investigating Novice Programming Mistakes: Educator Beliefs vs. Student Data." _Proc Tenth Annual Conference on International Computing Education Research_, 2014, 10.1145/2632320.2632343. _Uses data from over 100,000 students to show that educators know less than they think about what mistakes novice programmers actually make._

+*   <a id="cottom-lower-ed">[Cottom]</a> Tressie McMillan Cottom: *_[Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy](https://www.amazon.com/Lower-Ed-Troubling-Profit-Colleges/dp/1620970600/)_*  The New Press, 2017, 978-1620970607. _Lays bare the dynamics of this growing "educational" industry to show how it leads to greater inequality rather than less._

 *   <a id="cottrill-gifted">[Cottrill2016]</a> Cameron Cottrill: "Why Talented Black and Hispanic Students Can Go Undiscovered." <https://mobile.nytimes.com/2016/04/10/upshot/why-talented-black-and-hispanic-students-can-go-undiscovered.html>, viewed April 2017.

 *   <a id="deathbulge-feedback-feeling">[Deathbulge Feedback Feelings]</a> Deathbulge: "Feedback Feelings".  <http://www.deathbulge.com/comics/155>, viewed May 2017.  _How many of us react to feedback._